nohits/Subnet-Calculator/README.md

-an excel based subnet calculator.
+An excel based subnet calculator.

-input ip address into tan cells.
+Input ip address and subnet mask into the tan cells.

+All relevant info about the network will be shown.